|

 "Biomass improves by design, and being chaotic, teaches machines to

-ceases to exist.
+ceases.
 Cosmos then creates Chaos in

 its image.
 Chaos rebels against Cosmos; condemns and tortures